 This summer, Storm Area 51, They Can’t Stop All of Us captured the imagination of Facebook users.
 Over 2.1MM people self-reported they were going, with another 1.5MM interested.
 The event was shared over 233K times, spawning hundreds of thousands of social media conversations.
-Arby’s announced plans for a food truck, Budweiser issued a special-edition beer, and local residents prepared for a national emergency.
+Arby’s announced plans for a food truck, and Budweiser issued a special-edition beer.
+Meanwhile, local residents prepared for a national emergency.

 This weekend, alien-seekers converged on Area 51, for the most part peacefully; just a handful of people were arrested.
 By most accounts, there were somewhere between several hundred and a couple thousand people in attendance.
-There was no national emergency, and definitely no storming of Area 51.
+But there was no national emergency, and definitely no storming of Area 51.

-We decided to take a quick look at foot traffic patterns in the area to see what location intelligence could tell us about what happened.
+We decided to take a look at foot traffic patterns in the area to see what location intelligence could reveal.

 Latest Insights on Location Intelligence

 Sign up to get the latest from Gravy Analytics straight to your inbox.